J535D165/datahugger/docs/development.md

 - The `REGEXP_ID` is used to parse the URL and extract the ID.
 This ID is passed to the function `_get` with name `record_id`.
 - Next, the metadata should be retrieved.
 - For every file, download should be called.

+## Datahugger for research software

+Scientific software rarely offers the options to import datasets from a DOI.
+Imagine what it would look like if you could.
+You can open a statistical software and you can start working on any published dataset.
+This is why we need persistent identifiers.